-Medicines are important for managing many health conditions, but sometimes problems can occur.
-We discuss the different types of problems that can happen and provide useful tips to help you use medications safely.
+Medicines are important for managing many health conditions, but sometimes problems happen.
+We discuss the different types of problems that can occur and provide tips to help you use medications safely.

 What sorts of problems can happen with medicines?

 Problems with medicines fall into three areas: side effects, interactions and mistakes.

 - Side effects can range from mild symptoms, such as drowsiness or feeling sick (nausea), to life-threatening conditions, although these are rare.
 Some side effects may go away after a while, once your body gets used to the medicine, but some side effects can last much longer and be troublesome.

 - Interaction is the term used to describe the effect different medicines have when you take more than one of them.
 Adding another medicine may change the effect the first medicine has on your body.
 Some medicines also interact with herbal or complimentary and alternative medicines.